echo2echo/Count-Lines-of-Code/README.md

 Perl Script to Count Lines of Code of Perl and PHP Files

-Place script in directory with file to count
+Place script in directory with files to count

 Grant permissions: